Cotalker/documentation/docs/products/setup/customization_examples/survey_pm.md

 61. After submitting the approval form, the work order passes to the **Closed** state.

-:::Note
+:::note
-In this preventive maintenance plan, a new work order for a maintenance check on the smoke detector will be created in 30 more days, and the process will begin again.
+In this preventive maintenance plan, a new work order for a maintenance check on the smoke detector will be created in 30 more days, and the [process](#work-order) will begin again.
 :::

 </div>